What Are Some Weird Things You Can Sell On Ebay?

 But if you’re selling a whole bunch of items, the profit does mount up.
 Plus, you could always make your listing collection only – although obviously this could reduce your chance of making a sale.

 I’m not really that keen on direct selling as a prime income source.
-I make the most online currently with affiliate marketing – which I learnt about here.
+I make the most online via having websites, primarily from affiliate marketing right now.

 What sort of weird things have you sold on Ebay before?